davidfowl/aspnetvnextwebapiapp/Generations.md

 ### TODO:
 - Map Xamarin Platforms map to the existing generations
-- Map portable class library profile numbers to existing generations (e.g Profile7 = Generation 5.1)
+- Map portable class library profile numbers to existing generations (e.g Profile7 = Generation 5.1).
+PCL projects can consume packages with dotnet5.x but not vice versa.

 ## NuGet